How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 The climb up to Sarrail Ridge is the most dangerous as it goes through dense avalanche shoots lined with wildflowers and thick brush.
 Visibility is not great in the shoot, and it would be easy to come upon a grizzly, be mindful.

-Before any hike or walk around Banff National Park or Kananaskis Country, you should pack bear spray, check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.
+Before any hike or walk around Banff National Park or Kananaskis Country, you should have bear spray, check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 Stay alert, travel in a group, mind children and pets, carry bear spray, and know how to use it.